awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_st.md

-# Getting Started with the STMicroelectronics STM32L4 Discovery Kit IoT Node<a name="getting_started_st"></a>
+# Getting started with the STMicroelectronics STM32L4 Discovery Kit IoT Node<a name="getting_started_st"></a>

 This tutorial provides instructions for getting started with the STMicroelectronics STM32L4 Discovery Kit IoT Node\.
 If you do not already have the STMicroelectronics STM32L4 Discovery Kit IoT Node, visit the AWS Partner Device Catalog to purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0L00000AANsWUAX/STM32L4-Discovery-Kit-IoT-Node)\.

 Make sure you have installed the latest Wi\-Fi firmware\.
 To download the latest Wi\-Fi firmware, see [STM32L4 Discovery kit IoT node, low\-power wireless, Bluetooth Low Energy, NFC, SubGHz, Wi\-Fi](https://www.st.com/resource/en/utilities/inventek_fw_updater.zip)\.
 Under **Binary Resources**, choose **Inventek ISM 43362 Wi\-Fi module firmware update \(read the readme file for instructions\) **\.

 Before you begin, you must configure AWS IoT and your FreeRTOS download to connect your device to the AWS Cloud\.
-See [First Steps](freertos-prereqs.md) for instructions\.
-In this tutorial, the path to the FreeRTOS download directory is referred to as `<freertos>`\.
+See [First steps](freertos-prereqs.md) for instructions\.
+In this tutorial, the path to the FreeRTOS download directory is referred to as `freertos`\.

 ## Overview<a name="w14aab7c25c39b9"></a>